-What is Net Metering?
+What Is Net Metering?

 Net Metering Definition

-Net metering is a renewable energy technology that lets solar-powered homes and businesses sell surplus solar-generated power produced from their panels back on to the grid at a specific rate.
-Some net metering programs are instituted by utility companies and others are a byproduct of state or city-specific clean energy laws.
+Net metering is a renewable energy technology that lets solar-powered homes and businesses put their surplus solar-generated power back onto the grid and sell it back to the utility company at a predetermined rate for other homeowners to use.
+Sometimes utility companies institute net metering programs, or they're created by state or city-specific clean energy laws.

 Understanding Why Net Metering Matters

 Think of a home without solar panels.
-To use electricity in this home, you must turn on a switch and draw from the utility company's energy reserves, as is the case with all non-renewable forms of energy (like coal-based power).
-The sun, however, is a renewable form of energy, meaning it is infinite in its capacity.
+To use electricity, the home must draw from the utility company's energy reserves.
+The sun, however, generates a renewable form of energy, meaning it's infinite in its capacity.

-What is Needed to Maximize Net Metering Benefits?
+What Is Needed To Maximize Net Metering Benefits?

-Why Having Battery Backup Matters with Net Metering
+Why Having Battery Backup Matters With Net Metering

-Why Having Highly Efficient Solar Panels Matters with Net Metering
+Why Having Highly Efficient Solar Panels Matters With Net Metering

-See What You Can Save with Solar
+See What You Can Save With Solar

 Find out how much you can save by going solar with our custom solar calculator.